screeps/docs/api/source/Game.md

 shardLimits : object<br>&lt;string,number&gt;
 An object with limits for each shard with shard names as keys.
 You can use [`setShardLimits`](#Game.setShardLimits) method to re-assign them.
+===
+unlocked : boolean
+Whether full CPU is currently unlocked for your account.
+===
+unlockedTime : number
+The time <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getTime#Syntax">in milliseconds since UNIX epoch time</a> until full CPU is unlocked for your account.
+This property is not defined when full CPU is not unlocked for your account or it's unlocked with a subscription.

 {% endapi_method_params %}